 Looking at the graph, the following can be noted:

-In the period from 1988 up to the 2008 electricity crisis, electricity tariff increases did not keep tread with inflation.
+- In the period from 1988 up to the 2008 electricity crisis, electricity tariff increases did not keep tread with inflation.
 This was partly due to government policy to keep electricity tariffs as low as possible for poor communities, but also due to Eskom having an oversupply of electricity (in the 1990’s) and not investing in new capacity (in the 2000’s).

-Between 1988 and 2007, electricity tariffs increased by 223%, whilst inflation over this period was 335%.
+- Between 1988 and 2007, electricity tariffs increased by 223%, whilst inflation over this period was 335%.

 Considering the current serious state of Eskom’s debt and the fact that the country probably cannot afford for Eskom to fail, consumers can likely expect a continuance of much higher than inflation electricity price increases over the next several years.